Differences Between Pillow Tanks and Liners

-The tank is outside now but will be under house when I build it.
+Question: I have a metal tank (92" Height x 200" Diameter) that is outside.
+I was wondering if I should use a pillow tank instead of a liner.
+The tank is outside now but will be under a house when I build it.
 I'm going to need a lid on the tank but then I thought about just using pillow tank.
 Can the pillow be cleaned?
 How would fittings be used?

+Answer: Choosing between a Pillow Tank and a Liner for your cistern is a common debate.
+They both accomplish the same goal, but in different ways.
 In general, both the pillow tank and liner have been manufactured using the same fabric materials.
-If you are planning on using this for drinking water storage, both the tank and liner will contain an NSF 61 and FDA approved material that can safely store this type of liquid.
+If you are planning on using this for drinking water storage, both the tank and liner need to be from NSF 61 and FDA approved materials that can safely store this type of liquid.
 Both options will also perform well under seismic conditions and are relatively cost effective and easy to use.

 If you are using this tank with a liner option, liners can be placed around existing tank fittings to keep the structure of your tank the same.
 If you are using a pillow tank, fittings can be installed directly into this take to match your existing cistern's fittings or rainwater collection requirements.